 The way the media is hyping up this Udoka shituation you’d think he stole Millions in Child Welfare funds from the state of Mississippi. #BrettFavre #BrettFavreWelfareKing

 The suspensions come months after an auditor found state officials redirected more than $70 million in Temporary Assistance for Needy Families welfare funds last year to Favre and other individuals instead of giving the money to low-income families.

-State officials, more specifically, used a nonprofit organization to funnel $1.1 million to Favre as a stipend, Mississippi auditor Shad White found.
+State officials, more specifically, used a nonprofit organization to funnel $1.1 million to Favre as a stipend to perform speeches that he never gave, Mississippi auditor Shad White found.

 It is such a reflection of the scourge of #racism in this country that many of the same people (some sports commentators included) who criticized & ostracized #Kaepernick for #protesting racism are now awfully quiet about #BrettFavre’s alleged involvement in a #welfare #scheme.